Details:

 Description:

-TSW was commissioned by Furman University to create their first comprehensive space database.
-The project was based on a detailed walk-through of 2 million square feet of space, which included interviews with administrators and faculty.
-The data collected was used to conduct a complete utilization study, which identified underutilized spaces and provided a series of space metrics to evaluate the utilization of teaching, research, office, library, gathering, and other types of spaces.
+As part of the Furman University Space Analysis & Plan, TSW was commissioned by Furman University to create its first comprehensive space database.
+The project involved a detailed walk-through of 2 million square feet of campus space and included extensive interviews with administrators and faculty.
+The data collected was used to conduct a complete utilization study, which identified underutilized areas and established a set of space metrics to evaluate the use of teaching, research, office, library, gathering, and other campus facilities.

 The data revealed scheduling concerns and gaps between section sizes and classroom capacity.
 Comparisons with other institutions and standard benchmarks allowed Furman to understand its space relative to its peers.
 This helped the university to identify areas where they could improve their space usage and make better use of their existing resources.